JamesDoak/JamesDoak/README.md

 - 👋 Hi, I’m @JamesDoak
 - 👀 I’m interested in ...
-Computer Programming.
+Computer Programming of all kinds.
+Particulatly C# asp.net, and Node.js
 - 🌱 I’m currently learning ...
-Computer Programming.
+Node.js, looking to create web applications.
-- 💞️ I’m looking to collaborate on ...
-Computer Programming.
+- 💞️ I’m looking to collaborate on ... anything programming related.
-- 📫 How to reach me ... message me here.
-I don't use social media.

 <!---
 JamesDoak/JamesDoak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.